David Nixon (magician)

 David Porter Nixon (29 December 1919 – 1 December 1978) was an English magician and television personality.
-At the height of his career, Nixon was the best-known magician in the UK.
+At the height of his career, Nixon was among the best-known magicians in the UK.

 Early life

 Born in Muswell Hill, London, Nixon attended the Westcliff High School for Boys in Westcliff-on-Sea, Essex.
 His father was a lawyer whose hobby was magic and who took Nixon to watch performers such as Nevil Maskelyne and David Devant.
 One magician who made an early impression on the young boy was Stanley Collins, who had a gentlemanly image which influenced Nixon's later performing style.
 Nixon started performing magic himself after an aunt bought him an Ernest Sewell Magic Box for Christmas.
 On leaving school he gained a job with the Henley Telegraph, the in-house magazine of the W. T. Henley Telegraph company, a publication which had been founded by Alfred Hitchcock.
 In 1938 he joined The Magic Circle.
 He also became an accomplished double bass player and performed with a local band.